programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p.yaxis.axis_label = 'Number of Attacking Aircraft'
 ```

-This's a great place to learn a bit more about the strong interactive, customizable nature of Bokeh plots.
-We've already seen the default Bokeh toolbar, but Bokeh allows you to customize this by adding new tools to it.
+We can also at this stage learn a bit more about the strong interactive, customizable nature of Bokeh plots.
+In our first Bokeh plot we saw the default Bokeh toolbar, but Bokeh allows you to customize your plot by adding new interactive tools to it.

 ```python
 hover = HoverTool()
 hover.tooltips=[